 The indicators are calculated based on actual electricity production or installation data from operational data sheets.
 A third-party consultant assures the calculation method.
+The figures have not been audited.

 How did the sustainable investments not cause significant harm to any sustainable investment objective?